zxb2945/Learn-CS-by-yourself/CSLecture/AWS Solutions Architect Associate课程.md

 Enhanced Monitoring is a feature of Amazon RDS.=>好像可以用来监测线程 =>Enhanced Monitoring metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.

+**RDS Proxy** helps you manage a large number of connections from Lambda to an RDS database by establishing a warm connection pool to the database.

+> 例题
+>
+> A company is running a business-critical web application on Amazon EC2 instances behind an Application Load Balancer.
+The EC2 instances are in an Auto Scaling group.
+The application uses an Amazon Aurora PostgreSQL database that is deployed in a single Availability Zone.
+The company wants the application to be highly available with minimum downtime and minimum loss of data.
+> Which solution will meet these requirements with the LEAST operational effort?
+>
+> A. Place the EC2 instances in different AWS Regions.
+Use Amazon Route 53 health checks to redirect traffic.
+Use Aurora PostgreSQL Cross-Region Replication.
+>
+> B. Configure the Auto Scaling group to use multiple Availability Zones.
+Configure the database as Multi-AZ.
+Configure an Amazon RDS Proxy instance for the database.
+>
+> C. Configure the Auto Scaling group to use one Availability Zone.
+Generate hourly snapshots of the database.
+Recover the database from the snapshots in the event of a failure.
+>
+> D. Configure the Auto Scaling group to use multiple AWS Regions.
+Write the data from the application to Amazon S3.
+Use S3 Event Notifications to launch an AWS Lambda function to write the data to the database.
+>
+> Explantion: Amazon Aurora is part of Amazon RDS.
+So it can also use Amazon RDS Proxy.

 ## 089 RDS Read Replicas vs Multi AZ

 RDS Read Replicas for read scalability